Ask Us Anything About… THON™ and Four Diamonds

 Scott Gilbert – Now, let’s talk about the fact that the sole beneficiary of THON is Four Diamonds so, again, that money is put to good use here on this campus, and we hear the term Four Diamonds family a lot.
 Suzanne, what does that mean?
 What are the criteria that people need to meet to become a Four Diamonds family here?

 Suzanne Graney – The criteria is simple, although it’s not criteria that anybody wants to have to meet.
-It’s that you’re a resident of Pennsylvania, that your child has been diagnosed with cancer under the age of 22 at time of diagnosis, and that you’re being treated here at Penn State Children’s Hospital.
+It’s that you’re a resident of Pennsylvania, that your child has been diagnosed with cancer under the age of 22 at time of diagnosis, and that you’re being treated here at Penn State Health Children’s Hospital.

 Scott Gilbert – And, there are a lot of services here at the Children’s Hospital that benefit from THON, in addition to that direct patient care, but then all go back to helping the families.
 Right, Dr. Hillemeier?